 Some toddlers LOVE to dress up as their favorite character, or even just wear a t-shirt with Mickey or Minnie on.
 It can be really fun and your toddler may get some extra special interaction if they meet that character.

 Disney pricing is expensive, though, so you may want to consider buying these before you travel as they’re likely to be MUCH cheaper in your local grocery store.
+We actually have a cool list of good Disney costumes for Adults and Kids— just remember, as an adult you can’t wear a costume!

 One trip, I took several of my toddler’s Disney Princess dresses and she wore them every day and LOVED it.
 Other guests and Cast Members would greet her ‘Hello Princess’ and she was tickled pink!